Phase Diagram of the Spin-$1/2$ Triangular $J_1$-$J_2$ Heisenberg Model on a 3-leg Cylinder: Phase Transitions and Critical Points

 \section{Phase Transitions and Critical Points}

 In this section we pinpoint the location of the phase transitions and their nature, determined from the magnetization, order parameters and spin gaps.

-The point $\theta=-\frac{\pi}{2}$ marks rapid changes in many observables, consistent with a first order transition.
+The point $\theta=-{\pi}/{2}$ marks rapid changes in many observables, consistent with a first order transition.
 Indeed, since $J_1=0$ at this point, the ground-state consists of three uncoupled sublattices, with ferromagnetic bonds within each sublattice, as discussed in \sref{sec:PhaseDiagram}.
 Therefore the ground-state is $N/2$-fold degenerate, and hence the $120^\circ$ state and the fully polarized ferromagnet coexist.

-The elementary excitations in the Majumdar-Ghosh chain are pairs of spin-$1/2$ solitons.\cite{Shastry81} In the NNN Majumdar-Ghosh phase of the 3-leg ladder, the solitons in each sublattice are pinned to each other, forming a dislocation line.
-Hence the elementary excitations are a pairs of dislocations, with total spin $S=3$.
 To study the nature of the phase transition at $\theta_c=152.0^{\circ}$ (NNN Majumdar-Ghosh to ferromagnet), we calculated the lowest-energy state in every possible total spin sector.
 At points near the transition, we found a partially polarized ground-state.
 For example, at $\theta=153^\circ$, shown in \fref{fig:dE-S30.6}, the ground-state for a $30\!\times\!3$ cylinder has total spin $S=3$.
 This indicates a \emph{second-order} transition.
 We also calculated the ground-state magnetization around the critical point, which is shown in \fref{fig:S-theta}.
 The obtained transition point indicated by the brown stripe is consistent with the correlation function results from \fref{fig:correlations}.

+The elementary excitations in the Majumdar-Ghosh chain are pairs of spin-$1/2$ solitons.\cite{Shastry81} In the NNN Majumdar-Ghosh phase of the 3-leg ladder, our numerical calculations show that the solitons in each sublattice are pinned to each other, forming a dislocation line.
+Hence the elementary excitations are a pairs of dislocations, with total spin $S=3$.

 Accurately locating of the phase transition from the Majumdar-Ghosh state into the gapless columnar state is more difficult.
 Deep in the columnar phase, finite-size scaling of the spin gap is consistent with zero gap, as expected.
 But the finite size scaling is difficult to perform near the phase boundary because the finite-size corrections in the two phases scale differently.
 Hence the spin gap has fairly large error bars in this region, and the exact transition is difficult to identify.
 One can use instead the dimer order parameter, defined for this model as,